lyb5834/zikzak_inappwebview/zikzak_inappwebview/README.md

 This plugin is the fork of the original [flutter_inappwebview](https://pub.dev/packages/flutter_inappwebview) plugin.

+Thanks to Lorenzo Pichilli and all the contributors for their hard work!

 </div>

 ## New Plugin with a new maintainer 1.x.x is OUT NOW!